🇮🇪COURTS

 17.15 Information - Criminal Justice Act 2007, Section 51(1) (As Substituted By The Criminal Justice (Amendment) Act 2009, Section 23)

-This form is for providing information under Section 51(1) of the Criminal Justice Act 2007 as amended by the Criminal Justice (Amendment) Act 2009.
-It is used when specific information needs to be disclosed in criminal proceedings as required by law.
+This form relates to information disclosure under Section 51(1) of the Criminal Justice Act 2007, as amended by the Criminal Justice (Amendment) Act 2009.
+It would be used in criminal proceedings where specific information needs to be formally disclosed to the court or parties involved.

 Need help?
 AI Editor guides you through every field of 17.15 Information - Criminal Justice Act 2007, Section 51(1) (As Substituted By The Criminal Justice (Amendment) Act 2009, Section 23).